Skip to main content Skip to footer

 The Facts:

-• The housing continuum in Lethbridge has critical gaps, the most dire being shortages of capacity and options for emergency shelter and supportive housing.
+• The housing continuum in Lethbridge has critical gaps, the most dire being shortages of capacity and options for supportive housing.

 • Increased investment in supportive housing can support individuals with the highest needs with a pathway out of homelessness and emergency shelters.